TopG85/ShutterSpace/README.md

 #### **Key Outcomes:**
 - **Enhanced Security:** AI proactively suggested security patterns and edge cases, resulting in more robust authentication and authorization systems
 - **Consistent Architecture:** AI maintained coding standards and Django best practices across all components without manual enforcement
-- **Reduced Technical Debt:** AI-generated code followed established patterns, minimizing future refactoring needs
+- **Reduced Technical Debt:** AI-generated code followed established patterns, minimising future refactoring needs

 #### **Strategic Value:**
 The AI tools acted as a force multiplier, enabling focus on high-level architecture and user experience rather than syntax and boilerplate code.
 This shift allowed for more thoughtful feature design and comprehensive testing, ultimately delivering a more polished and secure photography portfolio platform.